 Remember when I told you I was intimidated by two things in the kitchen – making cheesecake and anything containing yeast?
-(Refer to my Traditional cheesecake recipe) Well, in the last year I’ve overcome both fears and now cheesecake and anything containing yeast especially cinnamon rolls and pizza dough are among my very favorite things to make!
+(Refer to my Traditional cheesecake recipe) Well, in the last year I’ve overcome both fears.
+Now, I enjoy making cheesecake and yeasty bread.
 Funny how that happens.
-I do suggest you have a good instant read kitchen thermometer when using yeast.
+I do suggest you have a good instant-read thermometer when using yeast.
 You’ll need it to get an accurate temperature reading of your water.
 Water too hot will kill the yeast, water too cold will not activate it accurately.
-Let’s get started on the pizza, dough shall we?

-The other beautiful thing about this recipe is you can use it for bread sticks, pizza, calzones, etc. Dough will make one large pizza, two 10 inch pizzas with thick crust, 2 batches of bread sticks or cheese sticks in 8 x 11 inch pan.
-You can use half the crust and store remaining in the fridge up to 3 days.
+The other beautiful thing about this recipe is you can use it for bread sticks, pizza, calzones, etc. The dough will make one large pizza, two 10 inch pizzas with a thick crust, 2 batches of breadsticks or cheese sticks in 8 x 11-inch pan.
+You can use half the crust and store remaining in the fridge for up to 3 days.

 Yield: 2 10-12 inch pizza

 Preheat oven to 450 degrees.
-Whatever size you decide to make, spread dough out on a lightly floured surface.
-With lightly floured hands, start stretching dough into shape.
-For cheese sticks I stretch it until it’s almost the size of my pan then lay it in the pan pressing with fingers until it covers bottom of pan.
-Then cover with 1/4 tsp garlic powder and grated mozzarella cheese .
+Whatever size you decide to make, spread the dough out on a lightly floured surface.
+With lightly floured hands, start stretching the dough into shape.
+For cheese sticks, I stretch it until it’s almost the size of my pan then lay it in the pan pressing with fingers until it covers the bottom of the pan.
+Then cover with 1/4 tsp garlic powder and grated mozzarella cheese.
 Bake about 15 minutes until cheese is melted and begins to brown.
 Remove from oven, allow to cool 2 minutes then slice.
 Serve with marinara.

 - 2 teaspoon Active Dry or Instant Yeast